likakhokhiashvili1121/VLshow_MIDTERM/README.md

 ## Used By

-This project is used by the following companies:
+This project is used by the following:

 - people who are interested in movies